deanylev/awesome-media-downloader/README.md

 ### Running the backend

-1. Run `npm install` once from the root of the repo to setup dependencies.
+1. Run `npm install` once from the root of the repo to set up dependencies.
 2. Run `npm start` from the root of the repo.
 The default port is 8080, but you can change this by setting the `PORT` env variable.
 3. Set the `ENV` env variable to `development` if you intend to do work on the frontend (as this opens up the origin header).
 4. Access the site at `http://localhost:PORT` where PORT is whatever you set the port to (the default being 8080).